o3de/o3de.org/content/docs/tools-ui/component-library/uidev-card-component.md

 ![\[component card notification\]](/images/tools-ui/component-card-notification.png)

-Add notifications to indicate misconfigurations and other errors\.
-Remove the notification when the issue is resolved\.
+Add notifications to indicate misconfigurations and other errors.
+Remove the notification when the issue is resolved.

 Customize the notification with the following:
 + Message